MaskRay/ccls/README.md

 information.
 When a request comes in, cquery just looks it up in the cache without running many computations.
 As a result, there's a large memory overhead.
 For example, a full index of Chrome will take about 10gb of memory.
-If you exclude v8, webkit, and blink, it goes down to about 6.5gb.
+If you exclude v8, webkit, and third_party, it goes down to about 6.5gb.

 # License